wkumari/draft-kh-dnsop-7706bis/README.md

-Kumari & Hoffman          Expires July 27, 2019                 [Page 1]
+Kumari & Hoffman          Expires July 28, 2019                 [Page 1]

-Internet-Draft            Running Root on Local             January 2019
+Internet-Draft              Root Server Local               January 2019

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on July 27, 2019.
+   This Internet-Draft will expire on July 28, 2019.

 Copyright Notice